-Ultimately.
-Jamir would like to become “an entrepreneur who develops, directs, and designs UX/UI, including AR/VR as needed, for global Fortune 100 companies.”
-At New York Tech, she is getting the hands-on, project-based learning that will give her an edge post-graduation.
+At New York Tech, she received the hands-on, project-based learning that gave her the knowledge and the edge to venture out on her own.
 “When it comes to learning,” she says, “I prefer experiments over theory.
 In hands-on learning, I get to experience, learn, and retain via three senses: visual, audio, and touch.
 In my opinion, working on real projects improves a student’s learning experience and ability to retain knowledge.”

 Perhaps Jamir’s most important takeaway from her master’s degree will be the in-depth acquaintance she is gaining in the fields of AR and VR.
 “The use of VR and AR is incredibly powerful,” she says.
 “As an avid video game player, I was always mesmerized by the evolution of video game technology, and I wanted to know the tech behind video games in VR.
 I was thrilled to discover that at New York Tech, I would be learning about something I was already so passionate about.”